 Calcium & Vitamin D Deficiency: Some People say that Paleo diet falls short on calcium and vitamin D because it excludes dairy products.
-Fish, leafy green veggies, wall nuts, hazel nuts, all can provide more than enough vitamin D and calcium.
-For milk lovers there are some great alternatives to milk, for example: hemp-milk.
-In fact calcium balance is more important here than amount of it.
+Fish, leafy green veggies, wall-nuts, hazelnuts, all can provide more than enough vitamin D and calcium.
+For milk lovers, there are some great alternatives to milk, for example, hemp-milk.
+In fact, calcium balance is more important here than the amount of it.
 Processed food like soft drinks use the calcium in their digestion, so if you tend to eat or drink a lot of junk, you will need more calcium.
 By simply excluding the processed food from your diet, your calcium requirements will be much lower.
-Also, let’s not forget about sunlight which is the main source of vitamin D. Spend more time outdoor.
+Also, let’s not forget about sunlight which is the main source of vitamin D. Spend more time outdoors.

 How Often Should You Eat In Paleo ?

-Some followers suggest the hunter gatherer food consumption model in which you pick at and bite on food all day along, the others might prefer their meals with longer breaks between them.
+Some followers suggest the hunter-gatherer food consumption model in which you pick at and bite on food all day along, the others might prefer their meals with longer breaks between them.
 Intermittent fasting dietary scheduling could be a logical extension of Paleo.
 Caveman didn’t have a luxury of eating his/her meals every two hours.
 There doesn’t seem to be any rules on this one.
-In my opinion it would really depend on kind of lifestyle and fitness goals, if you have any.
-For example for someone who is looking for fat loss and have high blood sugar levels, it could make sense to eat multiple small meals, 4 or 6 a day, this could reduce the insulin spikes, keep the blood sugar levels stable, and help lose fat.
+In my opinion, it would really depend on kind of lifestyle and fitness goals.
+If you have any.
+For example for someone who is looking for fat loss and has high blood sugar levels, it could make sense to eat multiple small meals, 4 or 6 a day, this could reduce the insulin spikes, keep the blood sugar levels stable, and help lose fat.
 For body weight maintenance you can eat as often as you want.
-Athletes might have to eat within a few hours before training session and an hour or so after.
+Athletes might have to eat within a few hours before a training session and an hour or so after.
 They also might like their carbs to protein ratio 4:1 if the session is very intensive.